Changes and additions to the Mapping Rules

 • Clarified that vegetation within items from the “Park, square” category should be drawn in detail.

-When drawing lawns on the map, also include shrubs and trees.
+When drawing lawns on the map, shrubs and trees must also be included.

 Do not simplify urban vegetation polygons.